simonsso/teketeke/README.md

 curl http://localhost:8888/table/2|json_pp
 curl http://localhost:8888/table/ |json_pp

-## Ieas about typical use cases
+## Some typical use-cases
-Order someitems:
+Order some items:
 Client loads the menu from /menu/ (TODO) picks items from its json object and posts a new json to /table/NN/  (DONE)

 Cook item
-get item from http://localhost:8888/table/ (DONE only in backend) update item on /table/item (TODO) update menu with decreased inventory (TODO) update item to invoice (TODO)
+get item from http://localhost:8888/table/ (DONE only in back-end) update item on /table/item (TODO) update menu with decreased inventory (TODO) update item to invoice (TODO)

 Change order
-Http DELETE can be requested to http://localhost/table/x/y where x is the table num and y is the item num as returned from the GET operations (DONE in client and backend)
+Http DELETE can be requested to http://localhost/table/x/y where x is the table num and y is the item num as returned from the GET operations (DONE in client and back-end)

 ## Environment
-Buit and debuged with lldb and visual studio code on Linix.
+Built and debugged with lldb and visual studio code on Linux.
 Also verified by a native build on android.

 ## Design decisions and limitations
-* Micro service for handle the menu list is still unimplemented it is eumulated by a hardcoded list in the client
+* Micro service for handle the menu list is still unimplemented it is emulated by a hard-coded list in the client
 * local storage is only stored in running application without any store to disk.

-## Acknowleages
+## Acknowledgements
 Lots of inspiration for this project was found in *Hands-On Microservices with Rust: Build, test, and deploy scalable and reactive microservices with Rust 2018* By *Denis Kolodin* https://www.amazon.co.jp/dp/1789342759/ref=cm_sw_em_r_mt_dp_U_v8KoDbBQNXD3Y